xtremestuff/protune-transforms/README.md

 The DCTL files contain ACES and Rec.709 Scene transforms.

+### LUT Folder
-Save the non-ACES DCTL files to the relevant locations based on the host Operating System as noted below:
+Save the non-ACES DCTL files in the LUT folder to the relevant location based on the host Operating System as noted below:

 #### Windows
 C:\ProgramData\Blackmagic Design\DaVinci Resolve\Support\LUT\